– William Stafford, from Across Kansas

 the surface wherever shell-shocked citizens collect,

-When he discovers red stripes in the American flag*
+But, when he finds red stripes in the American flag*

 and sets out to alert his beleaguered sisters and brothers